Ireland national rugby league team: 2017 World Cup

 Ireland kicked off their campaign with a shock 36–12 win over Italy in Cairns.
 In the next pool match Ireland lost a narrow match to PNG 14–6 with PNG needing a 78th minute try to win the game.
 Ireland's final pool match was against Wales in Perth where they ran out comfortable winners 34–6.
 Ireland did not progress to the next round of the tournament despite winning more games than Lebanon or Samoa who qualified for the last 8.

 2021 World Cup

 Ireland started 2021 Rugby League World Cup qualification campaign in the 2018 European Championship, where they finished third with a win against Scotland and two losses against France and Wales.
-Ireland's third place finish required them to participate in the 2019 European play-off tournament to ensure qualification.
+Ireland's third-place finish required them to participate in the 2019 European play-off tournament to ensure qualification.
 Here they managed to achieve two wins against Italy and Spain, leading to their World Cup qualification.
 Ireland were drawn into Group C, alongside New Zealand, Lebanon and Jamaica.
 In April 2022 Offaly-born Ged Corcoran took over from Stuart Littler for the World Cup campaign.
 Ireland finished the tournament with a 1–2 record beating Jamaica in their opener, before losing to Lebanon and New Zealand.

+Demotion to affiliate status and 2026 World Cup ineligibility

+In March 2024, the International Rugby League deemed that Ireland had been non-compliant with the terms of the IRL membership policy and consequently would be reclassified as an affiliate member.
+This decision also made Ireland ineligible to participate in qualifiers for the 2026 Rugby League World Cup.